SuhailDTU/Mandatory-Assignment-2/Mandatory Assignment 2/README.txt

 8) How would you use the system you have built to implement realloc?
 (Brief explanation; no code)

+  - We could search the linkedlist whether there is a block that fits the new size requirements.
+If there is we deallocate the current block and allocate the new block

 9) Which function(s) need to know which strategy is being used?
 Briefly explain why this/these and not others.

+  - InitMem and myMalloc are the only funcions that needs to know the strategy.

 10) Give one advantage of implementing memory management using a linked list over a bit array, where every bit tells whether its corresponding byte is